gpaux/Mediana/CaseStudy06.md

 #### Report with combined sections

-The last generated report will contains a section for each combination of each outcome parameter each MTPs.
-A `Section` object is added to the default `PresentationModel` object and specifies both the outcome parameter and the multiplicity adjustment in the `by` argument.
+Finally, the third report will include a section for each combination of outcome parameter set and  each multiplicity adjustment procedure.
+This is accomplished by adding a `Section` object to the default `PresentationModel` object and specifying the outcome parameter and multiplicity adjustment in the section's `by` argument.

 {% highlight R %}
 # Reporting 3 - Combined sections